 Those who plan to teach on the secondary level should consult with the credential analyst in the Education Department and should become acquainted with the specific requirements for admission to and successful completion of the Teacher Education Program as outlined in the section entitled "Education" in this catalog.

 Minor in Chemistry

-Take at least 30 hours (15 upper-division) chosen from any nonservice CHEM courses.
+A minimum of 30 hours (15 upper-division hours) Take at least 30 hours (15 upper-division) chosen from any nonservice CHEM courses.